MrMoose/CloudConnector/README.md

 * Delete Subscriptions or Queues

-CloudConnector will create a SQS queue to subscribe to an SNS topic on AWS and a subscription on Google.
+CloudConnector will create a SQS queue to subscribe to an SNS topic on AWS and a subscription on Google if those do not exist already.
 Should your application crash or lose its connection this subscription (or the Q) may not be removed and be left over.
 Users are advised to keep an eye on unused Queues and delete them manually if appropriate.